 I write all our content so your services aren’t needed, but if they were you would have looked great if you were to spend some time browsing our website before pitching.
 And pitched with a clear idea for content to write.

-While you’re at it, use a spell checker if you have a hard time writing correctly.
+While you are at it, please use a spell checker if you have a hard time writing even your uninformative emails correctly.

 Leave a Reply